Subsequent filing of tax returns, employee billing and notification of exempt income

 In this context, it is worth mentioning that the administrative fees have also been waived in the case of individual applications filed for deferment and payments of tax in instalments, and when an application for waiver of late-payment interest is filed in the period from 1 August 2020 to 31 December 2020.
 Late-payment interest and interest on the amount of tax deferred due to the spread of coronavirus accrued between 12 March and 31 December 2020 will also be waived.
 This may be relevant for taxpayers who are unable to pay their income tax even on 18 March 2020 and will have to apply for an individual deferral.

 Sole proprietors (self-employed individuals) should keep in mind that the Czech government’s previous mitigation measures made it possible for them to submit their 2019 social security and health insurance income & expenditure statements by 3 August 2020 without any penalty.
-Specifically, in the case of social security, this deadline must be met since it is a precondition for abandoning sanctions retroactively from the statutory deadline (health insurance would be penalized only from 22 September).
-It can be assumed that the Ministry of Labour will also respond to the deadline postponement in the area of taxation; however, no such measure has been announced so far.
+The Ministry of Labour announced in the media, however, that it was also working towards extending the deadline for submitting the statements until 15 September 2020.
+Specifically, in the case of social security, this deadline will have to be met since it is a precondition for abandoning sanctions retroactively from the statutory deadline.
+However, the latest information indicates that theoHHo deadline for sole proprietors to file their health insurance statements will still be 3 August 2020 (however, failures, if any, to pay health insurance would not be penalized before 22 September 2020).

 There will also be no penalty for individuals who fail to file an additional return on time if they are changing from the flat-rate expenses method to the actual expenses method or vice versa.